 We have helped extend SPM to the analysis of EEG and MEG data.
 This concerns the use of Random Field Theory to correct for multiple comparisons in statistical maps across space-time (Henson et al, 2008) or frequency-time (Henson et al, 2005), and distributed solutions to the inverse problem (reconstruction of the cortical sources of EEG/MEG data), based on Karl Friston's Parametric Empirical Bayesian (PEB) framework.
 This includes how to localise induced as well as evoked responses (Friston et al, 2006), and how to incorporate multiple priors (regularisation terms) (Henson et al, 2007), to the extent that hundreds of sparse priors can be used (Friston et al, 2008).
 I have also used the PEB framework to explore forward models for MEG (Henson et al, 2009; Mattout et al, 2007) and to pool information across multiple forward models (subjects) when performing group-inversion (Henson et al, 2011).
 This has included contributing to the SPM code (e.g, as reviewed, for SPM8, in Litvak et al, 2011).
 With Olaf Hauk, we have also explored metrics for evaluating distributed inverse solutions (Hauk et al, 2011) and adaptive parcellation for optimising source space (Farahibozorg et al, 2018).

 We have applied the PEB framework to multimodal integration, such as the symmetric integration (fusion) of MEG and EEG (Henson et al, 2009) and the asymmetric integration of M/EEG and fMRI (Henson et al, 2010), as reviewed in Henson et al (2011).
-I am also interested in the theoretical relationship between M/EEG and fMRI (Kilner et al, 2005), and in the use of Dynamic Causal Modelling (DCM) to study effective connectivity between cortical sources reconstructed from MEG/EEG (e.g, Chen et al, 2009; Henson et al, 2012).
+I am also interested in the theoretical relationship between M/EEG and fMRI (Kilner et al, 2005), and in the use of Dynamic Causal Modelling (DCM) to study effective connectivity between cortical sources reconstructed from MEG/EEG (e.g, Chen et al, 2009; Henson et al, 2012), including issues of model recovery and Bayesian model evidence (Litvak et al, 2019).

 Together with Linda Geerligs, we investigated the effects of ageing on fMRI functional connectivity, including the complex relationship between age, vascular health, head movement and fMRI connectivity (Geerligs et al, 2017), the difficulty of measuring group differences in dynamic fMRI connectivity (Lehmann et al, 2017) and the state-dependence of age-related changes in fMRI connectivity (Geerligs et al., 2015).
 We also introduced a new method for measuring multivariate fMRI connectivity between regions-of-interest (ROIs), which has many potential applications, including being more robust to ageing than traditional univariate measures (Geerligs et al, 2016).